raniereee/open-people-meter/README.md

 ## Operation
-Curve of capture in base stations and server
+Curve of capture in base stations and server.
+This time of capture in server, before and after capture in bases stations is need because there is delay in system TV analogic, paid and digital.

 ![Alt text](imgs/capure_times.jpeg?raw=true "CapturesTimas")